merginit/merginit.com/src/lib/blog/posts/24072025-how-to-increase-domain-rating-with-free-backlinks.md

     <a href="https://frogdr.com/turbo0.com?utm_source=turbo0.com" target="_blank"><img src="https://frogdr.com/turbo0.com/badge-white.svg" alt="Monitor your Domain Rating with StartupsLab" width="250" height="54"></a>

 > **Bonus Tip:** Listing on these directories often triggers automatic inclusion on aggregator sites like [launches.uicomet.com](https://launches.uicomet.com), multiplying your backlink opportunities.

+### Additional High-Authority Directories (DR 70+)

+1. **[G2](https://g2.com)** - A leading platform for software reviews and comparisons
+   - Offers both product listings and review opportunities
+   - Profile creation options available for website backlinks
+2. **[TrustRadius](https://www.trustradius.com)** - Focuses on in-depth software reviews from verified users
+   - Provides listing options for software products
+   - Profile backlinking opportunities available
+3. **[Capterra](https://www.capterra.com)** - A comprehensive platform for business software reviews and comparisons
+   - Offers product listings and review opportunities
+   - Profile creation with website link options

+   **[Gartner for Vendors](https://www.gartner.com/)** - Claim your free vendor profile and build your brand
+   - Vendor solution of Capterra (same parent company)
+   - Make it easier for buyers to find you and start collecting customer reviews for free
+   - High-authority platform with exceptional domain rating
+   - Ideal for B2B software and technology companies
+   - Profile creation with website link opportunities
+4. **[SourceForge](https://sourceforge.net)** - A directory for open-source software projects
+5. **[FinancesOnline](https://financesonline.com)** - Provides software reviews and comparisons for various industries
+6. **[Software Advice](https://www.softwareadvice.com)** - Offers consulting and recommendations for software buyers
+7. **[GetApp](https://www.getapp.com)** - Helps businesses discover and compare software applications - uses gartner.com for listings too
+8. **[Crozdesk](https://crozdesk.com)** - A software marketplace with AI-powered recommendations
+9.  **[AlternativeTo](https://alternativeto.net)** - Allows users to find alternatives to popular software
+10.  **[StackShare](https://stackshare.io)** - A platform for developers to share and discover tools and technologies

+**Tips for Effective Directory Submissions:**
+- **Complete Your Profile**: Provide accurate and detailed information about your product, including descriptions, features, and pricing.
+- **Use High-Quality Visuals**: Include professional images or screenshots to make your listing stand out.
+- **Encourage Reviews**: Positive user reviews enhance credibility and attract more visitors.
+- **Monitor Feedback**: Respond to user feedback to improve your product and maintain a positive reputation.

 ## Advanced Strategy: Free Domain Authority Boost